 Heat, cold, dry, rainy, or otherwise: Cool metal roofing is beneficial in all environments.
 However, some locations will experience more a significant percentage of cost savings than others.
 Specifically, cool roofing will be most efficient in saving on energy costs in hotter climates, as the metal panels will reflect and emit more heat in these environments.

-As we mentioned above, roofing slope plays heavily into the compliance requirements for both ENERGY STAR and LEED v4.
+As we mentioned above, the roofing slope plays heavily into the compliance requirements.
 Low-slope roofs face the sun on a more consistent and extended period of time than steep-slope roofs because they’re flatter, which is why the reflectance and SRI values must be higher to withstand the longer duration of heat from the sun.

 Final Thoughts on Cool Metal Roofing

 Cool metal roofing continues to rise to prominence as a more sustainable and cost-saving building material to use on commercial, architectural, residential, agricultural, and government properties.

 - High in solar reflectance, emissivity, and SRI values

 - Helpful in pushing utility cost savings to the property owner

 - Useful in reducing the urban heat island effect and overall energy consumption